 - Calculus and Vectors

-- Any Grade 12 U English
+- Any 4U English

 - One other 4U course

-- Recommended course: Grade 11 U Introduction to Computer Science
+Recommended course: Grade 11 U Introduction to Computer Science

-- Admission averages: Individual selection from the high 80s
+Admission averages: Individual selection from the high 80s

-- Not studying in Ontario?
+Not studying in Ontario?
 Search our admission requirements

+We strongly encourage you to participate in the Canadian Senior Mathematics Contest and/or the Euclid Mathematics Contest to enhance your admissions status.
 To be considered for entrance scholarships in the Faculty of Mathematics, you must write one or both of the contests.
 If you complete both contests, we'll use the results of the contest in which you performed best.